I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/ns-ndis-_net_buffer_list_context.md

 ## Members

-`ContextData`

-The context data buffer.
-The context data can include any information that a driver
-     requires.

 `Next`

 A pointer to the next NET_BUFFER_LIST_CONTEXT structure in a linked list of
      NET_BUFFER_LIST_CONTEXT structures.

+`Size`

+The size, in bytes, of the entire context space in the NET_BUFFER_LIST_CONTEXT structure,
+     including the used and unused context space.

 `Offset`